Rigidity of Julia sets for Henon type maps: Green currents and rigidity of Julia sets

 \section{Green currents and rigidity of Julia sets}

-In this section, we give a construction of the Green currents associated to H\'enon type maps and prove a rigidity property of the supports of these currents.
+In this section, we give a construction of the Green currents associated with H\'enon type maps and prove a rigidity property of the supports of these currents.
 This rigidity property is the key point in the proof of several dynamical properties of H\'enon type maps.
-For previous works see \cite{BS1, FS4, Sibony}.
+For previous works see \cite{BS1, FS4, Sibony} and the references therein.

 Let $f$ be a H\'enon type map on $\C^2$ as above with algebraic degree $d\geq 2$.
 Define for $n\geq 0$

 These functions measure the convergence speed of orbits to infinity.
 We have the following theorem.